apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>volumeName is the volume name of PodTemplate, which the configuration file produced through the configuration template will be mounted to the corresponding volume.
-The volume name must be defined in podSpec.containers[*].volumeMounts.</p>
+<p>volumeName is the volume name of PodTemplate, which the configuration file produced through the configuration template will be mounted to the corresponding volume.<br />The volume name must be defined in podSpec.containers[*].volumeMounts.</p><br />
 </td>
 </tr>
 <tr>